jrowellfx/lsseq/README.md

 ```

 where `<imgExtension>` is drawn from a default list of image extensions or an
 environment variable that can be set to override the default list. (see
-`lsseq --help` and in particular ``).
+`lsseq --help` and in particular `--imgExt`).
 Note that `lsseq` can also handle the case that the dot-separator
 between the `<descriptiveName>` and the `<frameNum>` is an underscore
 (i.e.; '`_`' see `lsseq --help` and `--looseNumSeparator, -l`).

 lsseq can print the image sequence in a variety of formats useful for nuke,
 shake or rv and can also print a glob pattern for use in the shell.
 It also
 has it's own native output which is nice to read.

 For example: